Legendrian barriers in prequantization bundles: Technical preliminaries

-This result follows from the usual SFT-type argument, as used for instance in \cite{cimo}, and is based on the following even more classical lemma: \begin{lemma} Under the assumptions of theorem \ref{t:cimo}, let $V'\Subset V$ be two \nbds of $\Sigma_\infty$ and $p\in M\priv V$.
-For any $\om$-compatible almost complex structure $J$ on $M$, there exists an arbitrarily close perturbation $J'$ of $J$ in the $\cc^1$-topology that coincides with $J$ on $(M\priv V)\cup V'$ and a pseudo-holomorphic sphere
+of area $\leq a$. \end{theorem} Theorem \ref{t:legbarp} follows from the usual SFT-type argument, as used for instance in \cite{cimo}, and is based on the following even more classical lemma: \begin{lemma} Under the assumptions of theorem \ref{t:cimo}, let $V'\Subset V$ be two \nbds of $\Sigma_\infty$ and $p\in M\priv V$.
+For any $\om$-compatible almost complex structure $J$ on $M$ for which $\Sigma_\infty$ is $J$-holomorphic, there exists an arbitrarily close perturbation $J'$ of $J$ in the $\cc^1$-topology that coincides with $J$ on $(M\priv V)\cup V'$ and a pseudo-holomorphic sphere

 that verifies $[u]=[\pi^{-1}(\{\star\})]=:F\in H_2(M)$ and $p\in \im(u)$. \end{lemma} This lemma directly follows from Gromov's theory of pseudo-holomorphic curves \cite{gromov,mcsa2}.
-A full proof under slightly different assumptions can be consulted for instance in \cite[Theorem 5.3.A]{biran1}.
+A full proof under slightly different assumptions can be found for instance in \cite[Theorem 5.3.A]{biran1}.
 The difference with our context is a trading between Biran's assumptions {\bf (L)} and ours on the existence of the symplectic sections $\sigma_0,\sigma_\infty$ and the area estimate of the fibers.
 Both aim at forcing the compactness of the moduli space of $J$-holomorphic spheres in the class of the fiber, that we call $F$.
-In our context, if $u_n:S^2\to M$ is a sequence of $J$-holomorphic spheres with $[u_n]=F$, Gromov's compactness theorem gives a limit of a subsequence that converges in Gromov's sense to a bunch of $J$-holomorphic spheres $v_1,\dots,v_k:S^2\to M$, with $\sum [v_i]=F$.
+In our context, if $u_n:S^2\to M$ is a sequence of $J$-holomorphic spheres with $[u_n]=F$, Gromov's compactness theorem gives a subsequence that converges in Gromov's sense to a bunch of $J$-holomorphic spheres $v_1,\dots,v_k:S^2\to M$ with $\sum [v_i]=F$.
 Decomposing

 write $[v_i]=\alpha_iF+B_i$.
 Since $\Sigma_0\cap \Sigma_\infty=\emptyset$, $B_i\cdot [\Sigma_\infty]=0$, so $[v_i]\cdot [\Sigma_\infty]=\alpha_i$.
 Since $\Sigma_\infty$ is $J$-holomorphic, positivity of intersections implies that all the $\alpha_i$ but one vanish, say $\alpha_1=1$, $\alpha_j=0$ $\forall j>1$.
-Since the classes in $\sigma_0(H_2^\hur(Y))$ have symplectic area larger than the area $a$ of the fiber by assumption, no such class can appear as a bubble, so $j=1$ and the Gromov limit consists of one component exactly.
+Since the classes in $\sigma_0(H_2^\hur(Y))$ have symplectic area larger than the area $a$ of the fiber by assumption, no such class can appear as a bubble, so $k=1$ and the Gromov limit consists of one component exactly.
 This shows the compactness, and the rest of the proof goes as in \cite{biran1}. {\it Proof of theorem \ref{t:cimo}:} We consider the situation of the theorem: